Muterra/py_smartyparse/README.md

 ### What makes SmartyParse different?

 SmartyParse, first and foremost, was built to support self-describing formats.
-Though it's certainly possible to create these in declarative parsing libraries like Construct, it is very tedious, and requires a substantial amount of extra code.
+Though it is (to an extent) possible to create these in declarative parsing libraries like Construct, it is very tedious, and requires a substantial amount of extra code.

 Fundamentally that means there are three big differences between SmartyParse and Construct: